 In order to harmonize the existing member states' FDI rules to some extent, the Regulation provides for a non-exhaustive list of certain factors that the member states may take into consideration in determining whether a foreign investment is likely to affect security or public order.
 These factors cover:

-These factors are only examples of factors that constitute a risk to security or public order.
+These are only examples of factors that constitute a risk to security or public order.
 The member states may or may not consider them.
 It is however expected that member states will consider the factors when adopting or amending their FDI laws, and further that the European Commission as well as the other member states may consider these factors in their various roles in the new cooperation mechanism.

-The second pillar of the EU FID framework is the future cooperation mechanism between a member state in which the FID is intended and the other member states.
+The second pillar of the EU FDI framework is the future cooperation mechanism between a member state in which the FDI is intended and the other member states.
 Member states will be required to inform the European Commission and other member states of any ongoing FDI screening.
-Each member state may issue comments to the screening member state if it determines that a particular FID subject to screening in another member state is likely to affect its security or public order.
+Each member state may issue comments to the screening member state if it determines that a particular FDI subject to screening in another member state is likely to affect its security or public order.
 A comment may also be issued in cases where a member state did not carry out any screening, either because its FDI rules did not (yet) apply or it did not adopt any FDI screening rules.
 The member state in which the FDI is intended shall give due consideration to the other member states' comments.

 Member states will also be required to inform the European Commission of any ongoing FDI screening.
-Regardless of whether a member state has notified the European Commission, it may issue a non binding opinion to a member state in which a FDI is intended if it considers it likely that the FID may affect (i) the security or public order in more than one member state or (ii) projects with significant EU funding, or if the European Commission has additional relevant information in relation to that FDI.
-In addition, a member state may also request from the European Commission to issue an opinion if it considers a FDI in another member state to likely affect its security or public order.
+Regardless of whether a member state has notified the European Commission, it may issue a non binding opinion to a member state in which an FDI is intended if it considers it likely that the FID may affect (i) security or public order in more than one member state or (ii) projects with significant EU funding, or if the European Commission has additional relevant information in relation to that FDI.
+In addition, a member state may also request from the European Commission to issue an opinion if it considers an FDI in another member state to likely affect its security or public order.
 The member state in which the FDI is intended shall give due consideration to an opinion in the FDI screening process.

-Furthermore, the Regulation introduces annual reporting obligations for the member states with respect to national security screening to guarantee a minimum level of transparency regarding FDI in the EU.
+Furthermore, the Regulation introduces annual reporting obligations the member states with respect to national security screening to guarantee a minimum level of transparency regarding FDI in the EU.

 The new role of the European Commission and the involvement of other member states in the national screening procedures will further increase the complexity as well as the level of uncertainty of the FDI review process.
-Foreign investors will for their investment in a target located in a member state not only have to consider the foreign investment restrictions of the target jurisdiction but also take into account the perspective of other member states as well as the European Commission.
+Foreign investors will have to consider for their investment in a target located in a member state not only the foreign investment restrictions of the target jurisdiction but also take into account the perspective of other member states as well as the European Commission.
 While neither the European Commission nor other member states have the right to prohibit the transaction on the grounds of FDI considerations, the member state of the target jurisdiction will have to duly consider their points of view.